 Find flexibility in the way you can serve

-While the ADF already has flexible work arrangements in place such as the ability to work from home, work from another location, or work in a different pattern to core work hours, a new flexible service arrangement under the provisions of the Total Workforce Model (TWM), is also available.
-The model contains flexible work options where, with approval from the respective Service (Navy, Army or Air Force) and subject to service capability requirements, you may be able to work part-time such as days per fortnight or weeks per month.
+While the ADF already has flexible work arrangements in place such as variable working hours, home located work, alternate located work and remote overseas work, a flexible service arrangement under the provisions of the Total Workforce Model (TWM), is also available.
+The model contains flexible service options where, with approval from the respective Service (Navy, Army or Air Force) and subject to service capability requirements, you may be able to work part-time such as days per fortnight, weeks per month, months per year or a combination of these arrangements.
 The TWM is designed to better meet both individual needs, and the needs of the ADF, now and into the future.

 How can it benefit me?

 While the ADF will predominately remain a full-time force, the TWM provides flexible service options to make it easier to balance career and personal commitments.
 Over the course of a military career, if personal circumstances change, there are options available to help you continue to serve.

 These options can be requested at different stages in a military career, either as part of the permanent or the Reserve force.
 For example, you may wish to apply to serve flexibly when you need to help care for family members, wish to undertake non-Defence related studies, training or travel.

 By enabling different career opportunities for different life stages, the TWM helps to make the ADF a more sustainable longer-term career.

 For more information about the TWM’s Service Categories and Service Options, visit our Service Spectrum page.
 More information on flexible service and work options in the ADF download the Flexibility in the way you work and serve guide.